ob-julian/gameList/README.md

 #### Steps

 1. Open a terminal
-2. Build the application
+2. Build the docker image
     ```bash
-    ./mvnw clean package
-    ```
-3. Build the docker image
-    ```bash
     docker build -t game-listing .
     ```
-4. Run the docker container
+3. Run the docker container
     All positional arguments:
     - CONTEXT_PATH: \
     The context path of the application, application will be running on `http://localhost:8080/CONTEXT_PATH`